saivishnu725/quizify/tech.md

+# Technologies used to build the project

 1. React
 2. Express
-3. EJS
+3. MariaDB
-4. MariaDB
+4. MongoDB
-5. MongoDB
+5. Bootstrap